Credit Capital logo

 The company offers two primary products: revolving lines of credit up to $250,000 and working capital loans up to $1 million.
 According to their website, lines of credit can be accessed "with the click of a button," suggesting an online application process, while working capital loans can be funded within 48 hours.
 These products are designed to address common small business needs for operational funding and cash flow management.

 Credit Capital's stated differentiation is its network-based model—rather than being a direct lender, they aggregate options from multiple lending sources (both traditional banks and alternative lenders).
-This approach theoretically allows them to offer competitive rates and terms across different business profiles and credit situations.
+This approach theoretically allows them to offer rate claims to verify and terms across different business profiles and credit situations.
 Their tagline "From Wall Street to Main Street" emphasizes democratizing access to capital.

 Based on available information, Credit Capital appears to be a loan broker or aggregator rather than a direct lender.
 The website provides limited detail about specific terms, APR ranges, eligibility requirements, or transparency around fees.
 Prospective borrowers should verify actual rates, terms, and any associated costs before committing, as broker-model lenders often have variable pricing depending on which partner lender funds the loan.